Skip to main content

 gpuview

-LICENSE GitHub issues PyPI CircleCI
+LICENSE GitHub issues Python Versions PyPI CircleCI

 GPU is an expensive resource, and deep learning practitioners have to monitor the health and usage of their GPUs, such as the temperature, memory, utilization, and the users.
 This can be done with tools like nvidia-smi and gpustat from the terminal or command-line.
 Often times, however, it is not convenient to ssh into servers to just check the GPU status. gpuview is meant to mitigate this by running a lightweight web dashboard on top of gpustat.

-With gpuview one can monitor GPUs on the go, though a web browser.
+With gpuview one can monitor GPUs on the go, through a web browser.
 Moreover, multiple GPU servers can be registered into one gpuview dashboard and all stats are aggregated and accessible from one place.

-Thumbnail view of GPUs across multiple servers.
+Dashboard view of nine GPUs across multiple servers:

 Screenshot of gpuview